 We demonstrate our commitment to aligning compensation with Company performance by strongly linking compensation to the strategic, financial and operational performance of the Company.
-The Company generally targets NEO total direct compensation at or around the median percentile of the peer group by component, although we do not target a specific level and give consideration to a number of other factors including level of responsibility, position held, job performance, years of experience in the position, internal pay equity, and market value.
+The Company targets NEO total direct compensation at or around the median percentile of the peer group by component, with consideration given to level of responsibility, position held, job performance, years of experience in the position, internal pay equity, and market value.
 Realized compensation from other factors of wealth accumulation are not considered in setting current compensation levels.
 Our program provides for above-median pay for above-median performance and below-median pay for below-median performance.
 To the extent total compensation exceeds targeted levels, it is directly attributable to performance that increases Company value and exceeds measurable, clearly defined performance goals.
 Conversely, total compensation can be substantially less than target for performance that falls significantly short of pre-established targets.